jamescherti/buffer-guardian.el/README.md

 * `buffer-guardian-functions-auto-save-current-buffer`: A list of functions to advise.
 A `:before` advice will save the current buffer before these functions execute.
 * `buffer-guardian-verbose` (Default: `nil`): Enable logging messages when a buffer is saved.

-## Commands

-* `buffer-guardian-save-buffer`: Interactively save the current buffer.
-It checks if the file was modified outside of Emacs and prompts to revert if necessary.
-* `buffer-guardian-save-all-buffers`: Interactively save all modified buffers that visit existing files.

 ## Author and License

 The *buffer-guardian* Emacs package has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.